Censorship in the Republic of Ireland: The Troubles: RTÉ and Section 31 of the Broadcasting Authority Act

 Collins refused clarification when RTÉ asked for advice on what this legal instruction meant in practice.
 RTÉ interpreted the Order politically to mean that spokespersons for the Provisional and Official IRA could no longer appear on air.
 In 1972 the government sacked the RTÉ Authority for not sufficiently disciplining broadcasters the government accused of breaching the Order.
-RTÉ's Kevin O'Kelly had reported on an interview that he conducted with the (Provisional) IRA Chief of Staff, Sean MacStiofáin, on the Radio Éireann This Week programme.
+RTÉ's Kevin O'Kelly had reported on an interview that he conducted with the (Provisional) IRA Chief of Staff, Seán Mac Stíofáin, on the Radio Éireann This Week programme.
 The recorded interview was not itself broadcast.
 MacStiofáin's voice was not heard.
 However, he was arrested after the O'Kelly interview and charged with membership of the IRA, an illegal organisation.
 Soon afterwards, at the non-jury Special Criminal Court O'Kelly was jailed briefly for contempt because he refused to identify a voice on a tape seized by the Gardaí as that of Mac Stiofáin.
 Mac Stiofáin was convicted in any case.
-On appeal by O'Kelly to the Supreme Court a fine was substituted as a means purging O'Kelly's contempt.
+On appeal by O'Kelly to the Supreme Court a fine was substituted as a means of purging O'Kelly's contempt.
 The fine was paid anonymously and O'Kelly was released.

 In 1976, Labour Minister for Posts and Telegraphs Conor Cruise O'Brien amended Section 31 of the Broadcasting Act.
 He also issued a new Section 31 Order.
 O'Brien censored spokespersons for specific organisations, including the Sinn Féin political party, rather than specified content.
 That prevented RTÉ from interviewing Sinn Féin spokespersons under any circumstances, even if the subject was unrelated to the IRA campaign in Northern Ireland conflict.
 On one occasion that led to the interruption of a call-in show about gardening on radio because a caller was a member of Sinn Féin.
 The changes eroded liberal interpretations by RTÉ of its censorship responsibilities, afforded by the original 1971 Order, and encouraged a process of illiberal interpretation.

 Also in 1976, O'Brien attempted to extend censorship to newspaper coverage of the 'Troubles' by targeting in particular The Irish Press; In an interview with Washington Post reporter Bernard Nossiter, O'Brien identified Press Editor, Tim Pat Coogan, as someone who might be prosecuted under a proposed amendment to the Offences Against the State Act.
 O'Brien cited pro-republican Letters to the Editor as coming under the terms of the legislation for which the editor could be made legally liable.
 Coogan, who was immediately warned of O'Brien's intentions by Nossiter, then published the Nossiter-O'Brien interview (as did The Irish Times).
 Due to public opposition the proposed provisions were amended to remove the perceived threat to newspapers.
-The 1973-77 Fine Gael/Labour Coalition Government also tried to prosecute the Irish Press for its coverage of the maltreatment of republican prisoners by the Garda Heavy Gang, with the paper winning the case.
+The 1973-77 Fine Gael/Labour Coalition Government also tried to prosecute the Irish Press for its coverage of the maltreatment of republican prisoners by the Garda "Heavy Gang", with the paper winning the case.